Grading in Summer 2021

 - Departments will submit grades which will be quality assured by the school and the Trust.
 This internal quality assurance process will have to be signed off by the exam board to ensure it is rigorous and in line with national standards.

-- Our school results will be quality assured externally by the exam boards, which may include random sampling of our school’s evidence.
+- Our school results will be quality assured externally by the exam boards, which will include random sampling of our school’s evidence.

 - If the exam boards are confident in our submitted results, then the exam boards will award students their final grades.

 - If students do not think their results are accurate, they will have the right to appeal.
-However, it is important to understand that appeals can result in grades going up or down.
+However, it is important to understand that appeals can result in grades going up or down or staying the same.

 So, will teachers award the grades?